Amzani/apidesk-sdk-test-def/docs/models/components/updatecompanyrequesttype.md

 # UpdateCompanyRequestType

-Defines the category or purpose of the website, such as 'corporate', 'e-commerce', or 'blog'.
-This helps categorize the company's online resources and provides context for the website's role in the company's digital strategy.
+Describes the type of website associated with the company, such as 'official', 'blog', or 'support'.
+This field helps categorize the website's purpose and is optional, allowing for more detailed classification of the company's web resources.

 ## Example Usage